-PRELIMINARY PROSPECTUS
+PROSPECTUS

-UP TO 1,000,000 SHARES OF COMMON STOCK
+UP TO 500,000 SHARES OF COMMON STOCK

-This prospectus relates to the offer and sale from time to time by Ampere Computing LLC or its permitted transferees ("Ampere" or the "selling stockholder") of up to 1,000,000 shares (the "Shares") of common stock, par value \$0.0001 (the "common stock"), of the Company, issued or issuable upon exercise of that certain warrant issued to the selling stockholder (the "Ampere Warrant") pursuant to the warrant subscription agreement, dated as of October 6, 2021, by and between Legacy Rigetti (as defined below) and Ampere (the "Warrant Subscription Agreement"), for an aggregate purchase price (including amounts for exercise) of \$10,000,000, or \$10.00 per share.
-The Shares consist of (a) 500,000 outstanding shares of common stock issued in connection with the exercise of the Ampere Warrant and receipt by the Company of an aggregate \$5,000,000 (including aggregate exercise price) and (b) 500,000 shares of common stock issuable upon the vesting and exercise of the Ampere Warrant (the "Unexercised Warrant Shares") upon the Company's receipt of an additional \$5,000,000 (including aggregate exercise price).
-Pursuant to the Warrant Subscription Agreement, Ampere is required to pay, subject to the satisfaction of certain conditions, an additional \$4,999,950 to the Company no later than the second anniversary of the date of the Warrant Subscription Agreement, and upon such payment, the Unexercised Warrant Shares will vest and be exercisable by Ampere pursuant to the terms of the Ampere Warrant.
-If the conditions to payment are not satisfied by the second anniversary of the date of the Warrant Subscription Agreement, the Company may reject Ampere's payment of the additional \$4,999,950 and the Unexercised Warrant Shares will not vest or be exercisable and Ampere will have no further obligation with respect to the payment of the additional \$4,999,950.
+This prospectus relates to the offer and sale from time to time by Ampere Computing LLC or its permitted transferees ("Ampere" or the "selling stockholder") of up to 500,000 shares (the "Shares") of common stock, par value \$0.0001 (the "common stock"), of the Company, issued upon the exercise of the vested portion of that certain warrant issued to the selling stockholder (the "Ampere Warrant") pursuant to the warrant subscription agreement, dated as of October 6, 2021, by and between Legacy Rigetti (as defined below) and Ampere (the "Warrant Subscription Agreement"), for an aggregate purchase price (including amounts for exercise) of \$10,000,000, or \$10.00 per share.
+The Shares consist of 500,000 outstanding shares of common stock issued in connection with the exercise of the vested portion of the Ampere Warrant and receipt by the Company of an aggregate \$5,000,000 (including aggregate exercise price).

 The selling stockholder may offer, sell or distribute all or a portion of the Shares publicly or through private transactions at prevailing market prices or at negotiated prices.
 We will not receive any of the proceeds from such sales of the Shares.
-We cannot predict when or if the Unexercised Warrant Shares will vest and be exercised, and it is possible that the Unexercised Warrant Shares may expire and never vest or be exercised.